Below is a list of common contractual questions.

 Q. How do we suspend works for non-payment?

-In the worst case scenario despite having followed all the steps mentioned previously it may be the case that the Employer or Contractor refuses to pay the full amount due to you or at all.
+In the worst case scenario, it may be the case that the Employer or Contractor refuses to pay some or the full amount due to you.

 Q Can you suspend your Works to force payment?